fiat-token/bitcore/README.md

-Bitcore Bitcoin build with address indexes and ScriptPubKey indexes
+Bitcore Bitcoin build with address and Op Return indexes

 ______________________________________________________________________________________________________________________